meganz/mpenc_doc/source/background.rst

 Active attack
-  Present cryptographic systems have security theorems that state that, when implemented correctly and assuming the hardness of certain mathematical problems, an attacker at this level is unable to break the conf. and auth. of message contents, or the auth. of membership - and therefore also anything that derives their security from these mechanisms.
+  Present cryptographic systems have security theorems that state that, when implemented correctly and assuming the hardness of certain mathematical problems, an attacker at this level cannot break the confidentiality and authenticity of message contents, or the authenticity of membership -- and therefore also anything that derives their security from these properties.

-  However, side channel attacks against the conf. of membership are feasible;
-  hiding this sufficiently well (and even defining models for all of the side channels) is still a research problem, and it is not known what the maximum possible protection is.
+  However, side channel attacks against the confidentiality of membership are feasible; hiding this sufficiently well (and even defining models for all of the side channels) is still a research problem, and it is not known what the maximum possible protection is.

-Leak identity secrets (+ active):
+Leak identity secrets (and active attack)
   By definition, the attacker may open/join sessions *as targets*, then read their events and participate in them.
 However, we may be able to prevent them from doing anything else.

-Leak session secrets (+ active):
+Leak session secrets (and active attack)
-  By definition, the attacker may participate *as targets* in current sessions, and read its events, for at least several messages into the future - until members mix in new entropy secret to the attacker.
+  By definition, the attacker may participate *as targets* in current sessions, and read its events, for at least several messages into the future -- until members mix in new entropy secret to the attacker.
 If session secrets also include identity secrets, the attacker also gains the abilities mentioned in the previous point.
 However, we may be able to prevent them from doing anything else.

-Corrupt insider (+active):
+Corrupt insider (and active attack)
   This is similar to the above, except that there is no chance of recovery by members mixing in entropy, until after the corruption is healed.